Unlocking the Potential: Navigating the Future of Privacy-Enhancing Technologies (PETs) in the Telco Industry

 3. Ensuring Regulatory Compliance

 A study by the GDPR Compliance Report found that organizations proactively using PETs saw a 50% reduction in compliance-related issues and associated costs.
-By implementing privacy-by-design and data minimization strategies, telecom companies can ensure they remain compliant while avoiding costly fines.
+By implementing privacy-by-design and data minimization strategies, telecom companies can remain compliant while avoiding costly fines.

 Challenges in Implementing PETs